97kim/97kim/README.md

 - 👋 Hi, I’m @KimKyeongJung
-- 👀 I’m interested in Backend stacks like Spring, Django etc..
+- 👀 I’m interested in Back-end frameworks like Spring, Django, etc..
-- 🌱 I’m currently learning Spring
+- 🌱 I’m currently learning Spring, Thymeleaf, JPA, Python, etc..
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KimKyeongJung/KimKyeongJung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.